Undergraduates

 You must, therefore:

-In order to apply for a medical student placement, please complete one of the application forms below:
+In order to apply for a medical student placement, please complete an application form:

 Incomplete applications will not be considered.